Shashwat-Banchhor/Distributed_ML/README.md

 ```

 ## Supported Frameworks
-The encoding techniques are **NOT** dependent on any specific APIs or framework and can be run as independent python scripts.
-They can be integrated into Horovod API, OpenMPI, NVIDIA NCCL, and Facebook Gloo.
+The encoding techniques are **NOT** dependent on any specific APIs or framework and can be run as independent python scripts. **They can be integrated into Horovod API**, OpenMPI, NVIDIA NCCL, and Facebook Gloo.

 ## Citation
 If you use our codebase please cite our work: